pap3rhat/visualization-tools/README.md

 ```math
 H = \vec{m}.y > 0 \space ? \space \alpha \space : \space 360 - \alpha
 ```
 This requires a bit more explanation.
-The hue of a color is basically given as an angle within a unit circle if we set the origin of a coordinate system in the middle of this circle and draw a vector from the origin of the circle to the color we want (/TODO: Bild).
+The hue of a color is basically given as an angle within a unit circle if we set the origin of a coordinate system in the middle of this circle and draw a vector from the origin of the circle to the color we want.
 This vector can be seen as the motion vector if it were normalized to a magnitude of $1$.
 For this vector $\vec{v}$ we could determine the angle relative to the x-axis by simply calculating
 ```math
 \alpha = degrees \left( acos\left( \frac{\vec{v}.x}{1} \right)\right)
 ```